Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Results

 Finally, we calculate the likelihood of ${H}_{0}$ constrained by all simulated merger events with Eq.~(\ref{eq10}).
-Note that for simplicity, we select the well-located simulated merger events with the total number of galaxies in $\Delta V_{\rm c}$ less than 100, i.e.\ ${N}_{\rm gal}^i \le 100$.
+Note that for simplicity, we select the well-localized simulated merger events with the total number of galaxies in $\Delta V_{\rm c}$ less than 100, i.e.\ ${N}_{\rm gal}^i \le 100$.
 As these events are most constraining, this choice, while speeding up our calculation enormously, will not change our result in a significant way.

 We show in Fig.~\ref{fig:number of galaxy} the relationship between the total number of simulated galaxies for each merger event and their redshifts.
-We find that DO-Optimal can detect well-located \ac{SBBH} merger events with $z \lesssim 0.6$, while the redshift can be much larger for DECIGO, reaching $z \sim 1$.
-We also see that DECIGO has a better performance not only on the total number of the merger events but also on the ``best-located'' events.
-The best-located events are defined that there is only one galaxy within $\Delta V_{\rm c}$.
+We find that DO-Optimal can detect well-localized \ac{SBBH} merger events with $z \lesssim 0.5$, while the redshift can be much larger for DECIGO, reaching $z \sim 1$.
+We also see that DECIGO has a better performance not only on the total number of the merger events but also on the ``best-localized'' events.
+The best-localized events are defined that there is only one galaxy within $\Delta V_{\rm c}$.
 As shown in Fig.~\ref{fig:resolution}, the excellent performance of DECIGO can be explained by its better distance and angular resolution than DO-Optimal.
-Figure \ref{fig:resolution} also shows that, in our samples, DECIGO's minimum values for the distance relative error and angular resolution can reach $\sim10^{-6}$ and $\sim10^{-6}\, {\rm arcmin}^2$, respectively.
+Fig.~\ref{fig:resolution} also shows that, in our samples, DECIGO's minimum values for the distance relative error and angular resolution can reach $\sim10^{-6}$ and $\sim10^{-6}\, {\rm arcmin}^2$, respectively.